-If any of your employment is covered by an agreement and does not include such service while an employee of Alton & Southern Railway Company, or Houston Belt & Terminal Railway Company or any company acquired by the Company, the Plan determines your vesting and credited service as follows:
+If any of your employment is covered by an agreement and does not include such service while an employee of Alton & Southern Railway Company, Houston Belt & Terminal Railway Company or any company acquired by the Company, the Plan determines your vesting and credited service as follows:

 - All agreement service as a Union Pacific employee will count as vesting service. - A portion of your agreement service with the Company may count as credited service as long as your agreement service is followed by covered employment without an interruption in your Union Pacific employment.
 The eligible portion will equal one-sixtieth (1/60) for each month of credited service following the agreement employment up to a maximum of 1.0.
+This is known as the "Special Agreement Service Crediting Rule."
+Effective January 1, 2018, the Special Agreement Service Crediting Rule no longer applies unless you were an active participant on December 31, 2017 and had prior non-credited agreement service on that date.
+If so, the Special Agreement Service Crediting Rule applies to you until the earlier of: (i) your sixtieth (60th) month of covered employment following your most recent transfer from agreement service to covered employment; or (ii) the first month after December, 2017 during which you cease to be an active participant.